theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-single-sign-on/sso-with-kerberos-snc.md

 ### Configuration of Windows AD service account
-Wusing SSO with Kerberos SNC, the Xtract Universal service must run under a dedicated service account.
+Using SSO with Kerberos SNC, the Xtract Universal service must run under a dedicated service account.
 To do so, follow the steps as outlined in [Running the Xtract Universal Service under a Windows Service Account](../service-account).

 ### Server Settings